 Health professional courses

-If you are planning a degree course in physiotherapy, occupational therapy, radiography, speech and language therapy, podiatry or dietetics at the University of Ulster you will have different funding arrangements from other higher education students.
+If you are planning a degree course in Allied Health Professional nursing, midwifery or dental hygiene and therapy, you'll have different funding arrangements from other higher education students.

-You may be eligible to apply for an income-assessed bursary to assist with living costs.
-In addition you may also be eligible to apply for a reduced rate non-income assessed loan.
+If you've lived in Northern Ireland for the last three years, you can apply for an income-assessed bursary to help with living costs.
+You may also be eligible to apply for a reduced rate non-income assessed loan.
+The Department of Health in Northern Ireland (DoH) will pay your tuition fees directly to the university.

 The amount of bursary you may receive will depend on your own and your family's income.
-You may also get extra allowances, for example, if you are disabled or have dependants.
+You may also get extra allowances, for example, if you're disabled or have dependants.
 Your local Student Finance NI office will be able to advise you.

 How to apply